Code-Institute-Submissions/ShoeShine/README.md

 ### Validator Tests

-After putting my code through the validator i got a list of errors, (list of errors and fixes below) after going through the errors and fixing them i placed my code back through the validator.
+After putting my code through the validator I got a list of errors, (list of errors and fixes below) after going through the errors and fixing them I placed my code back through the validator.
 The validator returned with "Document checking completed.
 No errors or warnings to show."
-The reason i used the W3C validator is for quality assurance.
+The reason I used the W3C validator is for quality assurance.

 - I used the [W3C](https://validator.w3.org/) for html validation.
 - I used [W3C](https://jigsaw.w3.org/css-validator/) for css validation.